RGPaul/QMinizip/Readme.md

 1. Init git submodules (to install minizip).
 2. Open QMinizip.pro and compile the static library.
 3. Add libQMinizip to your project.
-4. Add libz to your project.
+4. Add zlib to your project.

 ## Usage